wuchunfu/license-maven-plugin/index.md

-The following documentation is not up to date.

-Please help if you want to contribute!

-__Upcoming release__

 __Lastest releases__ (note that it may take up to 1-2 days to be in Maven Central repository):

 * [4.0.rc1](https://repo1.maven.org/maven2/com/mycila/license-maven-plugin/4.0.rc1/) (2020-06-09) - see [issues and pull requests](https://github.com/mycila/license-maven-plugin/milestone/14?closed=1)